Zeioth/distroupdate.nvim/README.md

 | **:NvimVersion** | Prints the commit number of the current NormalNvim version. |

 ## Credits
-Most of the code included in this plugin come from AstroNvim, adapted for the fork NormalNvim.
+Most of the code included in this plugin come from AstroNvim, modified for the fork NormalNvim.
 So please support the projects if you enjoy this plugin.

 ## Roadmap
 * Remove the utils that are not actually necessary from `utils/init.lua`